phazelift/sortby.js/README.md

-# sortby
+# sortby.js
 ___

-A modified insert-sort on an array of objects.
-It accepts multiple sort keys, and can sort in reverse order.
+###A fast collection sort on one or multiple keys, with native support

+	- native
+			Array.prototype.sort with optimized multi-key sort
+			reverse with Array.prototype.reverse

+	- javascript algorithms for backwards compatibility sort with multi-key insert-sort implementation reverse with swap-reverse implementation

+Can be used with Browser, Node.js and RequireJS(AMD).
 ___
 <br/>

 **sortby**
-> `<array> sortby( <array> arrayOfObjects, <array> sortkeys, <boolean> reverse )`
+> `<array> sortby( <array> collection, <array> sortkeys, <boolean> reverse )`

 Requires an array of objects.
-Returns the array sorted by a insert-sort algorithm that sorts the array of objects by one (or more) of it's keys. 'sortkeys' can be a string or an array of strings.
+Returns the array sorted by one (or more) of it's objects keys.

+'sortkeys' can be a string, or an array of strings in case of multiple sort keys.

+If sortkeys is not given, it will default to all keys found in the first entry of the array.

 If reverse is given a truthy value, the array will be sorted in reverse.

+In case of invalid input, the original array is returned unchanged.

 The first sortkey dominates over the next, and so forth:
 ```javascript